 On another carrier?
 Check the coverage map on the Tello website and see how coverage will be in your area and then decide.

 Think about how much you’re paying now and do the math!
 Is it worth it?

 Check out Tello today and see if it will work for you.
 This one switch could save you hundreds of dollars this year!
 Plus if you don’t like it you can always switch to another carrier since you’re not in a contract and didn’t have to pay an activation fee.

 Don’t be afraid to switch to a new cell phone provider!

-Switching carriers every couple years and even more often can save you money and it’s not that hard.
-I did everything myself and didn’t even have to talk to Tello to get setup.
+Switching carriers every couple of years and even more often can save you money and it’s not that hard.
+I did everything myself and didn’t even have to talk to Tello to get set up.